ErikHedaker/user-movable-media-downloader/README.md

 # user-movable-media-downloader

-Lightweight application intended to be simple, portable and runnable in any modern Windows user-restricted environment.
+This is a lightweight application intended to be simple, portable and runnable in a user-restricted Windows environment.
-For more detailed technical information, check out the [Developer document](./docs/DEV.md).
+For a more detailed description together with troubleshooting, check out the [developer document](./docs/DEV.md).

 ### Prerequisites
-- PowerShell 5.1 (built-in to Windows 10 and above)
+- PowerShell 5.1 (pre-installed in Windows 10, and Windows 11)

-### Installation
+### Installing the application

-To install and run application, follow these steps:
+# If you don't have necessary application directory

-1. Download project
+1. Download project from GitHub (https://github.com/ErikHedaker/user-movable-media-downloader)
-2. Extract directory
+2. Extract the .zip file to a directory
-3. Run start.cmd
+# When you have necessary application directory (you can move it to any location)
+3. Double-click 'start.cmd' inside application directory

+### Running the application

+1. In the application directory (.\user-movable-media-downloader\): Double-click 'start.cmd' (same as installing)
+2. In the pop-up window 'Select download directory': Press 'OK'
+3. In the command window choose whether to download video or audio files: Input '1' or '2', and press enter
+4. You may now download your choice of media files by entering a URL (the link at the top address bar in your browser)